Fancybrothers/SteemVoice/README.md

 - How much Savings do I have? / Is used to get your savings (both STEEM and SBD)
 - What's the price of Steem? / Is used to get STEEM's price from coinmarketcap
 - What's the price of SBD? / Is used to get SBD's price from coinmarketcap
+- What's trending / Returns the top 8 trending posts
+- What's trending in (tag) / Returns the top 8 trending posts of that tag
+- Open my blog / Returns a button to the user's blog
 ### Contact Me
 You can get in touch with me on Discord  at Fancybrothers#7429 or on Steem.chat at fancybrothers.
 ### Donation